CpaterCodes/TD-GPT/README.md

 **Observations:**

 - Code generation produces a simple inheritance hierarchy
-- However, does not yet currently go beyond one layer of inheritance
+- With enough subclasses, multi layer inheritance emerges
-- This may emerge at scale or with more behaviours to implement
+- Could also emerge with more behaviours to implement
 - Other projects may, in turn, employ composition

 ---